gaia-platform/gaia-docs/articles/reference/declarative-on_update.md

 ---
-author:
+author: Don Glover
 owner:
-lastupdate:
+lastupdate: 09/21/2021
 ---

+---

+**NOTE**

+The information contained in this document represents information about preview features of the product.
+Features might change when the product is released for general availability.

+---

 # on_update

-Reacts to the change of the specified fields in existing rows in a table or a change to a specified table.
+Specifies that the rule fires when a change occurs to the specified fields in existing rows in a table or a change to a specified table.

 Syntax: